ivesdebruycker/node-red-contrib-maxcube/README.md

 ### Changes from node-red-contrib-maxcube
 - Settings to temporary disable maxcube connection (the cube can handle only one TCP connection at a time, since maxcube/maxcube2 use a permanent connection if you want to temporary use another client you have to stop node-red...now you can disable in node settings)
 - Node to query devices configurations
+- Set mode to all devices with a single payload ({"mode" : "AUTO"} without rf_address)
 - I'm planning add some additional features provided by maxcube2 (schedule, etc)

 The old API didn't change currently so it's a drop-in replacement.